catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

         to your local user environment, while keeping the packages themselves in isolated environments to keep your system Python clean.

-        To install Catalyst Cloud API Client using pipx, run the following command:
+        To install the Catalyst Cloud API Client using pipx, run the following command:

         .. code-block:: bash